-- About 59% of the mortgage loans in the pool have interest-only repayment profiles, which we view as having higher credit risk compared to standard repayment loans. - The Swedish real estate market shows signs of overvaluation, in our view.
+• About 58% of the mortgage loans in the pool have interest-only repayment profiles, which we view as having higher credit risk compared to standard repayment loans.

+- The Swedish real estate market shows signs of overvaluation, in our view. - No committed coverage of 180 days of liquidity.